 The annual Freedom Celebration is a day set aside to honor all those who have served and sacrificed to protect American lives and freedom.

-This Buffalo Chip tradition that began over 25 years ago has resulted in significant donations to three organizations that benefit America’s veterans: America’s Mighty Warriors, Combat Wounded Coalition and the Warrior Dog Foundation.
+This Buffalo Chip tradition that began nearly 30 years ago has resulted in significant donations to two organizations that benefit America’s veterans: America’s Mighty Warriors and the Warrior Dog Foundation.

 A History of Giving